share the love…

 Do you have just a little longer to spend in Lisbon?

 Do you have just half a day more in Lisbon, or perhaps you can extend your trip and see Lisbon in one weekend?
-Add these attractions and day trips to your itinerary;
+Add these attractions and day trips from Lisbon to your itinerary;

 - Visit Belém Tower – Take a stroll west along the river to the Torre de Belem, officially the Tower of Saint Vincent.
 A 16th century fortification, Portuguese explorers once embarked on their adventures to discover new lands from here.
 Now a symbol of Portugal’s great Age of Discovery, the Belem Tower stands proud in the Targus river.